info-201a-wi22/Clowny-Cloud-Fish/docs/p01-proposal.md

 ### Design Situation (Daniel)

+- **Project framing**:

+  Education is both a basic human right and a crucial factor in sustainable development.
+It enables individuals to build more prosperous lives and societies to achieve economic prosperity.
+In the modern world, education is closely intertwined with the Internet.
+The Internet enhances the educational experience in innumerable ways: it opens doorways to a wealth of information, increases opportunities for learning in and beyond the classroom, and provides powerful tools to support the learning experience.

+  However, if the Internet does in fact provide significant educational advantages, this inherently creates a disparity between students who have Internet access and those who do not.
+Just as people do not possess equal wealth, not every student has equal access to the Internet.
+While an impressive 99 percent of US public schools have access to the Internet (NCES, n.d.), many developing nations struggle to provide even a traditional classroom education.
+In his book Outliers, author Malcolm Gladwell describes the biblically eponymous “Matthew Effect”- those with advantages inevitably compound their gains, while those with disadvantages inevitably compound losses (Gwinn, 2008).
+In the same vein, students with Internet access will further their education, while those without access will fall behind.
+This snowball effect can widen social and economic disparities amongst nations, social classes, and other groups.
+It will ultimately pose questions about how society should address the Internet’s disparate impact on education.

+- **Human Values:**:
+  + *Equality*:

+    The Internet’s disparate impact on education is fundamentally a matter of equality.
+Varying levels of Internet access inherently create unequal learning environments.
+As a result, some students are presented with better opportunities through their superior education, while others lag behind their peers.
+The main goal is to bridge this educational gap.
+  + *Opportunity / Well-being*:

+    Students without access to the Internet are likely to have worse educational experiences than their peers.
+As a result, they will lag behind and have comparatively limited future opportunities.
+We should aspire to provide these students the opportunity to have an education bolstered by the Internet, thus paving the way towards a brighter future.

+  + *Value Tensions*:

+    These two values are ostensibly aligned.
+In order to seek equality in education, we should ideally provide opportunities to students with minimal Internet access.
+However, it is possible to seek equality in the opposite direction- by denying the Internet from students currently utilizing it.
+This may result in more equality, but lessen opportunities for the bereft students and compromise their well-being.

+- **Direct Stakeholders:**

+  One group of direct stakeholders is educational institutions.
+They include both public and private schools.
+These educational institutions are ultimately responsible for providing their students the best education possible.
+If data unequivocally proves that Internet access is indispensable to a superb education, they will be incentivized to provide Internet access to their students.

+  Another group of direct stakeholders is organizations with an interest in educational rights, including the United Nations.
+These organizations have a mission to make education accessible.
+In fact, the United Nations’ fourth Sustainable Development goal is to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all” (InternetSociety, 2017).
+If a lack of Internet access renders traditional education obsolete, then these organizations will strive to make Internet-based education accessible.

+- **Indirect Stakeholders:**

+  The most obvious group of indirect stakeholders is 1) students with minimal Internet access.
+Any efforts at making Internet-based education accessible will directly benefit them.
+2) Society as whole would also be indirect stakeholders.
+If Internet access bolsters more students’ education, then economic output will increase in the long run.
+3) Families of students with minimal Internet access would benefit as well, as they would be able to see one of their members receive a quality education.
+4) Finally, current students with Internet-based education may be impacted.
+If other students are granted an Internet-based education, this may increase academic competition for the incumbent privileged students.

+- **Benefits:**

+  By taking action upon the Internet’s disparate impact on education, there are many benefits to be reaped.
+First, we may establish equality in education and welfare amongst people.
+As the world is becoming more complex, education becomes more closely correlated with career success and overall welfare.
+As more people receive better education, they will inevitably lead more prosperous lives.
+Second, better education supported by the Internet will create more educated citizens, which in turn will lead to increased economic output and a more well-functioning society in the long run.

+- **Harms:**

+  One potential harm is the event of more fierce competition in education.
+If more underprivileged students begin to receive an Internet-based education, this may increase competition in academics as a whole.
+While it would provide opportunities to the underprivileged students, the incumbent privileged students would likely suffer from higher competition.

+  Another potential harm is the event of organizations taking a regressive approach to the problem.
+Rather than providing Internet access to underprivileged students, organizations may decide to limit Internet access to students who already have it.
+This would in theory bridge the gap between the privileged and underprivileged students.
+It is also theoretically easy to implement, since it simply requires taking resources away rather than providing them.
+However, this would harm the education of students already benefiting from Internet access and may indirectly impact the economy.

 ### Research Questions
 1. Does having limited broadband access have an impact on academic performance?
 2. Does the internet impact math performance differently compared to reading?